HanneStray/holidaze-project/README.md

 Front-end application for accommodation booking site "Holidaze".
 Built as a part of Noroff Front-end Development - Project Exam 2.

+The project demonstrates use of React, API communication, routing and responsive design.

+## Screenshot

+![Holidaze Homepage] (.assets/screenshot.png)

 ## Description

 Holidaze is a booking site where users can browse venues, search venues, view venue details, see availability and create a booking.